 Blinds with Duette® fabrics are becoming increasingly popular.
 This is mainly because of its honeycomb structure; which creates an insulating layer that helps to control temperatures in a glass room such as a conservatory.
 This means they can help reduce heat build-up in the summer months and keep the warmth in throughout the winter months.
-They also prevent your furnishing from being affected from UV damage.
+They also prevent UV damage to your furnishings.
 Another benefit of their unique structure is that they have no visible cording holes, for a neater look.

-Duette® fabric blinds are very popular at the moment, and – combined with our unique pure™ Technology – can be fitted into a wide range of different conservatory shapes.
+Duette® fabric blinds are very popular at the moment, and – combined with our unique pure™ Technology – we fit them into a wide range of different conservatory shapes.

 Specifically designed by us for use in conservatories, our pure™ Pleated Blinds are ideal for those customers with a bespoke shaped conservatory.
-This is because, unlike a lot of the standard blind systems used in the industry, we have designed our pure™ Pleated Blinds to fit into the most awkward shaped glazing, including obtuse roof blinds and triangular gable windows.
-Our pure™ pleated blinds use a Solar Design™ fabric.
-They are designed to reduce heat and glare within the room; but still let in enough natural light to keep the room bright.
+This is because, unlike a lot of the standard blind systems used in the industry, we have designed our pure™ Pleated Blinds to fit into the most awkward shaped glazing, including obtuse conservatory roof blinds and triangular gable windows.
+Our pure™ pleated blinds use a Solar Design™ fabric and we designed them to reduce a room’s heat and glare.
+However, they still let in enough natural light to keep the room bright.

 Our pure™ Pinoleum blinds are ideal for those looking for a more classic décor in their conservatory.
 Popular with timber-framed conservatories, the pinoleum wood weave reduces glare and increases privacy.
-They can also provide a mixture of a traditional look and advanced conservatory blinds technology.
-This is because, their optional solar reflective lining reduces heat throughout the warmer month.
+They can also combine advanced conservatory blind technology with a traditional style.
+For example, this pinoleum includes a solar-reflective lining that reduces heat during the warmer months.

-Thanks for our own unique pure™ Technology, we can also fit into tricky and awkward shapes.
-This makes them suitable for a wide range of conservatories – transforming your home into a comfortable and characteristic space.
+Thanks to our unique pure™ Technology, we can also fit into tricky and awkward shapes.
+This makes them suitable for a wide range of conservatories – transforming your home into a comfortable and character-filled space.

-Not all blinds are suitable for conservatories.
-While it is possible to fit these blinds in a conservatory; they don’t usually offer the best possible fit and are not the best at reducing heat and glare:
+While it is possible to fit the following blinds in a conservatory; they don’t usually offer the best possible fit and are not the best at reducing heat and glare.

 Perfect Fit Blinds

-Perfect Fit blinds are very popular as DIY blinds, but they are not really suited as proper conservatory blinds, being more suited in other parts of the home such as domestic windows.
-This is because the large Perfect Fit frame can only be fitted into basic square or rectangular shapes.
+Perfect Fit blinds are very popular as DIY blinds, but they are not suited as proper conservatory blinds, being more suited in other parts of the home such as domestic windows.
+This is because the large Perfect Fit frame only fits into basic square or rectangular shapes.
 Consequently, this would be unsuitable for conservatory roofs.
 While they can be used for side windows in a conservatory, they will cover a large part of the glass.
-In contrast, our pure™ pleated and Duette® blinds are designed to cover as little of the glass as possible.
+In contrast, we design our pure™ pleated and Duette® blinds to cover as little of the glass as possible.
 They can virtually disappear when retracted.

-Roller blinds are very well suited to cover large windows, and can be a stylish and elegant way to add shading to a room.
+Roller blinds are very well suited to cover large windows and can be a stylish and elegant way to add shading to a room.
 Their main drawback when it comes to conservatories is that they are not suitable for conservatory roofs.
 While roller roof blinds are technically possible; we do not recommend them for conservatories as they tend to sag over time.
-They are also not able to neatly fit into some of the more awkward shapes in a conservatory.
+They are also difficult to fit neatly into those awkward shapes found in a conservatory.
 This can then result in some large gaps.
 The best way to have roller blinds in a conservatory is to use them only on the sides, with a more suitable blind type on the roof.

 Shutters & Curtains

-While not blinds exactly, shutters and curtains have become popular in many homes and some conservatories.
-They are not really ideal for conservatories, as neither are designed to account for intense heat levels that can be found in a conservatory and therefore will not provide a high level of protection from heat.
+While not blinds exactly, shutters and curtains have become popular in many homes.
+Although, neither is designed for the extreme temperatures that conservatories face.
 Again, they are also not suitable for a conservatory roof, and so will not stop the majority of heat coming into the room.